jvintorres/Data_Visualization_Project/README.md

 ## Conclusions

-This code has use for creating heatmaps and completing an exploratory data analysis of preprocessed epidemiological data.
+This code has use for creating heatmaps and completing an exploratory data analysis of preprocessed epidemiological data (e.g. a Kaggle file).
 The file highlights limitations of solely using "rates, confidence intervals, year, and population size" for epidemiological analysis.
 For a statistical comparison we need the following... county population values for standardization (the population denominators) and case counts for recalculating confidence intervals.
 Without a standard population, we can't adjust for age or remove confounding by demographic structure!
 As is, we are missing information to make a sound interpretation.
 Still, heatmaps prove valuable for the exploratory data analysis in your epidemiology projects.
 Happy programming!

 Lash, Timothy L., et al., editors.
 Modern Epidemiology.
 4th ed., Wolters Kluwer / Lippincott Williams & Wilkins, 2021.